 What to Do Immediately After Your Dog Is Bitten by a Snake

 Regardless of the apparent severity of the bite or whether the snake was poisonous you should get your dog to a veterinarian for evaluation and care.
 The presence of venom can cause immediate and significant risk to your dog’s body.
 In addition to that, snake bites are wounds, and a snake’s mouth is teeming with bacteria.
 Proper care is vital to ensure the wound does not become infected.
 Bite wounds are also very painful, and your dog will need appropriate pain management.
+Even if a snake is non-venomous, the swelling from the snake bite can be fatal to your dog.

 Serious, life-threatening signs require an immediate visit to an emergency veterinary clinic and can include if your dog: